mithro/pull_request_auto_labeler/README.md

 ## Running as a Cron on AWS Lambda

-For convenience I've included setup instructions to run this as a cron using aws lambda made easy by the [serverless](https://serverless.com/framework/docs/) toolkit.
-If you haven't used serverless, I hava a getting started with serverless guide [here](https://gist.github.com/markddavidoff/0bbfcdfc29bbbdedc8b57e062987b480)
+For convenience I've included setup instructions to run this as a cron using aws lambda made easy by the [serverless] (https://serverless.com/framework/docs/) toolkit.
+If you haven't used serverless, I have a getting started with serverless guide [here](https://gist.github.com/markddavidoff/0bbfcdfc29bbbdedc8b57e062987b480)

 ## Install serverless plugins
 **serverless-python-requirements**